quephird/slox/README.md

 ### Functions

-Functions are declared with a preceding `fun` keyword, and invoked using parentheses:
+Functions are declared with a preceding `fun` keyword, require an explicit `return` statement to return a value, and are invoked using parentheses:

 ```
 fun add(a, b) {